Jeremy0818/Smart-Editor/README.md

 Running Instructions:
     Before running program, you can create your own words text file and training text file.
-        1. Run "make random" to create the random text file (can be momdified and use different text file but four text files are provided)
+        1. Run "make random" to create the random text file (can be modified and use different text file but four text files are provided)
         2. Put as much text in the training text file as possible but make sure there is a space between every two word and also after the last word (otherwise the program will stuck in an infinity loop waiting for another space)

     To start the program: